cisagov/development-guide/project_setup/README.md

 # Project Setup #

-We recommend you use a skeleton for all new repositories following the directions below.
+We recommend you follow the directions below and use a skeleton for all new repositories.

-For repositories from skeletons, run `pre-commit install` to run linting and other tools before committing a faux pas to the repository which will immediately cause linting failures.
+For repositories created from skeletons, run `pre-commit install` to run linting and other tools before committing a faux pas to the repository which will immediately cause linting failures.